BiggyJDev/react-dashboard/README.md

 The test failed.
 Now to find out why Tailwind is not working correctly.

 A silly mistake, I accidently created the config files outside of our root directory

+# File Structure

+Now we have our app initialised we need to create our file structure.
+As this application is quite large in size and contains many stand-alone files, our file structure is crucial.

+Firstly we need to create out components folder.
+Next we need to create a Contexts folder, this will use our React Context API.
+I have never used the React Context API before, so this will be a first and another opportunity to learn.
+I'm looking forward to this! :)

+Next we need to create a Pages folder, unlike components where a component can not be used inside another component.
+We will create a page which will contain multiple components

+Components -> Pages -> Applications

+Lastly we have the data folder, this will contain images and demo-data for running our application.
+This folder has been pulled from the JS Mastery Repo as it contains all the data we need for this build.

+In the data file we have some fake images for people and products.
+Alongside this we also have a dummy.js file which holds lots of dummy data we can use in this project